Snehal241989/snehaldalvi24/README.md

 The queries demonstrate use of aggregations, joins, grouping, and date functions to extract meaningful insights from the database.
 Link: https://github.com/Snehal241989/Music-database

+5] Airbnb Listing Dashboard Summary (Tableau):

+This dashboard provides an overview of Airbnb listings in a selected region.
+It displays key insights including the number of listings by neighborhood, average price, room type distribution, and review scores.
+Users can interact with filters to explore different neighborhoods or listing types.
+The bar and map visuals highlight pricing trends and geographic distribution, helping identify areas with higher concentrations of listings or higher average prices.
+This dashboard is useful for travelers seeking accommodations or hosts analyzing market competitiveness.

+Link:-https://public.tableau.com/views/Airbnb_listing_17442794629110/Dashboard1?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link please write a short summary on this dashboard